- About Our Center

 Free shared ride service to The PEAK Center is available if you are age 65 or older.
 Rides must be booked at least one day in advance by calling The PEAK Center by 11:00 AM.
 Inquire at the office window for TransNet registration information.
 To cancel a Transnet ride, please call TransNet directly at 215-542-7433.
 If you are calling after hours, please follow the prompts to reach Mid-County Transportation.

-The CSFP is a USDA Food Program that is designed to improve the health and nutrition of senior citizens.
-You must be at least 60 years of age and your total household income must be at or below the following (Updated 4/2016):
+This is a USDA Food Program that is designed to improve the health and nutrition of senior citizens.
+You must be at least 60 years of age and your total household income must be at or below the following (Updated 2/2022):

 Family Size Annual Monthly Weekly Income

-To register for this program, please see Carol and bring with you:
+To register for this program, please call or see the Social Services Coordinator with the following:

 The monthly CSFP Food Package contains: 4 vegetables, 2 juices, 2 fruits, 1 protein, 2 cereals, 1 protein alternate, milk product, carbohydrate, and 2 lbs. cheese.